pulp/pulp/docs/contributing/pull-request-walkthrough.rst

 #.
 Add GitHub labels as appropriate.
 #.
 Change the status of the redmine issue to "POST".
 #.
 Add a link to the pull request in a comment on the issue.
-#.
-Set the "Platform Release" field on the issue.

 Review
 ------